davidmauskop/strapi-postgres-cloudinary/README.md

-# Deploy Strapi to Render!
+# Deploy Strapi to Render!!!

 This is a sample [Strapi](https://strapi.io/) app, configured for deployment to [Render](https://render.com).
 It uses a [managed PostgreSQL database](https://render.com/docs/databases) to store structured content and [Cloudinary](https://cloudinary.com) to store and serve uploaded media files.